Double-Dot-Interactive/bevy_animations/book/src/chapter_3.md

 We will talk about the major features that the API provides for getting information about animations, inserting animations, starting animations, etc.

-This will be a lengthy chapter that will give some examples of use cases for each element of the API to hopefully help with comprehension.
+This is a lengthy chapter that will give some examples of use cases for each element of the API to hopefully help with comprehension.

-There are three main areas of the API that should be interacted with.
+There are four main areas of the API that should be interacted with.

-* Initilization which was talked about in [chapter_1](./chapter_1.md)
+[1.](./chapter_1.md) Initilization which was talked about in [chapter_1](./chapter_1.md)

-* Interacting with the [Animations](https://docs.rs/bevy_animations/latest/bevy_animations/struct.Animations.html) resource.
+[2.](#animations-resource) Interacting with the [Animations](https://docs.rs/bevy_animations/latest/bevy_animations/struct.Animations.html) resource.
 Which will be used to create animations, add animations to entities, and get information about animations like if they're playing or not.

-* Starting and Reseting animations via [AnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.AnimationEvent.html), [FXAnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.FXAnimationEvent.html), and [ResetAnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.ResetAnimationEvent.html)
+[3.](#animation-events) Starting and Reseting animations via [AnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.AnimationEvent.html), [FXAnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.FXAnimationEvent.html), and [ResetAnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.ResetAnimationEvent.html)

-There is also an arbitrary way of interacting with the API via [AnimationDirection](https://docs.rs/bevy_animations/latest/bevy_animations/enum.AnimationDirection.html).
-When the [AnimationDirection](https://docs.rs/bevy_animations/latest/bevy_animations/enum.AnimationDirection.html) is changed, the direction of the sprite will change based off of your configuration for the animation itself.
+[4.](#direction-change) Changing the direction of an animation via the [Animator](https://docs.rs/bevy_animations/latest/bevy_animations/struct.Animator.html) component

 ## Animations Resource